gevhaz/hugo-theme-notrack/README.md

 ```

 If you don't want to show the latest posts from your blog at the bottom
-of the home page, set `showBlogLatest` to false in your site `config`.
+of the home page, set `showBlogLatest` to false in your site configuration file.
 You may also want to change the number of posts shown (default: 3) and
-the heading above it (default "Latest from the blog") In config.yaml, it
+the heading above it (default "Latest from the blog") In `config.yaml`, it
 would look like this:

 ```yaml